Tail-Aware Information-Theoretic Bounds for LLM Alignment under Heavy-Tailed Rewards

 \section{Applications to RLHF with Heavy-Tailed Rewards}

-This paper gives two applications of our heavy-tailed information-theoretic bounds: (i) safety alignment of large language models (LLMs) under heavy-tailed reward functions.
+This section studies our heavy-tailed information-theoretic bounds: safety alignment of large language models (LLMs) under heavy-tailed reward functions.
 Recent works on statistical principles can directly design trustworthy alignment methods \citep{su2026large}, and we focus more on robust estimation principles.

 We study reinforcement learning from human feedback (RLHF) for aligning LLMs.
 Let $\pi(y\mid x)$ denote a policy (a Markov kernel from prompts to responses), where $x\in\mathcal X$ is a prompt and $y\in\mathcal Y$ is a generated response.
 Prompts are drawn from a distribution $\rho_X$ on $\mathcal X$, and $\pi(\cdot\mid x)$ specifies the conditional distribution of responses.
 In this sense, RLHF can be viewed as a contextual bandit problem.